AmberLJC/FLsystem-paper/README.md

-# Awesome Federated Learning System Papers
+# Awesome Federated Computation Systems Papers

 A curated list of **FL system**-related academic papers, articles, tutorials, slides and projects.
 Star this repository, and then you can keep abreast of the latest developments of this booming research field.